Bandcamp Picks

 In letting go comes letting yourself be part of something otherworldly.
 It’s what Reidy eventually allows themself to go through in the back half of the album.
 “Spill The Lights” and “You Are Everywhere” best represent this transcendence.
 The former’s searing synths alongside graceful guitars and vocals make it a white-hot comet that brightens the space it inhabits.
 The latter’s composed structure finds comfort in the grounded and the mystical.
 “You’re all I can see / Space only expands to watch you go away from me (light I am receiving with every day receding),” Reidy muses, finding acceptance within what is being lost and what is being found as the guitar is played like it is being splintered and reformed.

-After years of forming an abstract, maximalist approach to songcrafting, GHOST/SPIRIT is a refreshing shift for Reidy, allowing them to open personal avenues by singing and writing, aspects that willingly showcase more of their identity, and the emotions that they must wring through and find more understanding at the end of the day.
-That humanness melds with abstract tones that become considered in their structure and tones, affirming even more of the transformative exploration that Reidy has put into themself.
-In leaving behind the ghosts that linger, we find our spirits thrive in spaces that we couldn’t imagine, but still feel in the most ravishing of ways.
-A change worth seeking on Bandcamp.
-[Louis Pelingen]
+After years of forming an abstract, maximalist approach to songcraft, GHOST/SPIRIT is a refreshing shift for Reidy, allowing them to open personal avenues by singing and writing, aspects that willingly showcase more of their identity, and the emotions that they must wring through to find more understanding at the end of the day.
+That humanness melds with abstract tones that become considered in their structure, affirming even more of the transformative exploration that Reidy has put into themself.
+In leaving behind the ghosts that linger, we find our spirits thrive in spaces that we couldn’t imagine.
+A change worth seeking on Bandcamp

 Goodness feeo Cover